8none1/zengge_lednetwf/readme.md

 There are still some things that need doing:
- - Make use of the status updates it sends back
  - How does it describe the number of LEDs it has?
-(I have some theories already about this, just need to test them)
+(I have some theories already about this, just need to test them).
+Theory tested, it was wrong.
+I think they need you to tell them.

 ## 2022-11-05
 I can command this thing from Python!